stomaras/Javascript-From-zero-to-hero/README.md

 - with the command --ng generate component servers-- ... you generate another component

 - you need to have at least one template in a component.

+# What is DataBinding ?

+-   You could basically translate data binding with communication.
+Communication between your Typescript code of your component, your business logic and the templates, so what the user sees because you might have some result in your TypeScript code because you fetched something from a server or finished some calculation.

+-   We get different ways of communication now, for example we want to output data from our TypeScript code in the HTML code in the template.
+We can use string interpolation for this, or property binding

+-   Sometimes though, the other direction is interesting too, if the user clicks a button, you can kind of think of the user clicking the button on the template because again the template is the thing with which the user interacts, which he sees and where he is aldo able to click buttons.
+So if we click a button, we maybe want to trigger something in our TypeScript Code
+    , so we need the other direction and we can get this other direction, we can react to user events with event binding.
+So we can bind to for example a click event to execute some code whenever it occurs and we also have one additional form of data binding where we combine both directions, two-way data binding, where we are able to react events and output something at the same time.